bezmoradi/tutorials/go/map.md

 devops -> Go is built to support both DevOps and SRE
 ```

 In Go, when you use the `for` loop with a range over a map, the iteration order is not guaranteed and may appear random.
 This behavior is by design due to the way maps are implemented in Go.
-The rationale behind this design choice is to optimize for performance and efficiency.
-It allows Go's map implementation to remain lightweight and efficient for most operations without the overhead of maintaining a specific order.
+The rationale behind this design choice is to optimize for performance and efficiency; it allows Go's map implementation to remain lightweight and efficient for most operations without the overhead of maintaining a specific order.

 ## Combine Other Data Structure with `map`